RealityNet/attack-coverage/README.md

 ## the goal

 The Excel file *AttackCoverage.xlsx* can be used to get a *coverage measure* of MITRE ATT&amp;CK® tactics and techniques, in terms of *detections rules*.
-Working as DFIR consultants for different companies, with different SOCs and technologies in place, it was needed a *simple* and *portable* way to get a sort of *awareness* about which attackers' tactics/techniques a customer is able to detect and, more important, what it's missing.
+Working as DFIR consultants for different companies, with different SOCs and technologies in place, it was needed a *simple* and *portable* way to get a sort of *awareness* about which attackers' tactics/techniques a customer is able to detect and, more important, what is missing.

 ## AttackCoverage.xlsx